roma-glushko/roma-glushko.github.io/content/blog/nature-of-distributed-systems/index.md

 Let's make it real by adding a partial failure.
 Now when the client sends a message and doesn't get a response in a reasonable amount of time.
 Maybe the receiver is down?
 Or there was a network failure?
 Or maybe the receiver is just overloaded at this time and slow down with response?

 There is no way to distinguish these issues.
 The message we try to send may be really important like an order fulfilment request.
 We are better to be safe than sorry.
-So the client emits one more message and waits again.
+So the client sends out one more message and waits again.
 We do this until we are sure that the message is received e.g. when we receive an ack message in response.

 However, at that point, the receiver may get **several duplicated messages**.